The #1 Nuclear Provider in America

 Nuclear energy represents an opportunity that can give the world virtually limitless energy with no carbon emissions and next to no pollution.
 The only emission from a given nuclear plant is pure water vapor from the cooling towers.

-In fact, nuclear power is among the safest ways of producing electricity available.
-Death rates are tracked both in plant accidents and air pollution per terawatt-hour of electricity generated.
+Nuclear power is also among the safest ways of producing electricity.
+Death rates are tracked in terms of both plant accidents and air pollution per terawatt-hour of electricity generated.
 As you can see in the chart below, the data speaks for itself.
-Nuclear power is dramatically safer than almost everything else…
+Nuclear power is dramatically safer than almost everything else.

-What’s more, as much as 96% of the waste produced by nuclear power can be recycled.
-Even so, all the waste produced by any given nuclear plant in the United States since 1970 could fit on one football field.
+As much as 96% of the waste produced by nuclear power can be recycled.
+In fact, all the waste produced by any given nuclear plant in the United States since 1970 could fit on one football field.

-And you could take a stroll through that football field and be fine.
+By the way, you could take a stroll through that football field and be perfectly fine.
 Modern dry cask storage units for nuclear waste mean there is no more radiation coming off the waste than you would experience at cruising altitude on a plane.

-There isn’t a safer, cleaner, more reliable energy source available than nuclear power.
+There isn’t a safer, cleaner, more reliable energy source than nuclear power.

-The company featured in this report has been quietly sitting in the background, powering millions of homes through the power of the atom, waiting for us to come to our senses…
+As politicians, media pundits, and the general public have gradually come around on nuclear energy, the company featured in this report has been quietly sitting in the background, powering millions of homes through the power of the atom and waiting for us to come to our senses.

 (Nuclear) Power to the People

-It’s involved in hydroelectric, wind, and solar power along with natural gas and oil… And, most importantly for our purposes, it’s far and away America’s largest nuclear energy producer.
-Its 23 reactor units spread across its sites have a baseload of 21 gigawatts.
+It’s involved in hydroelectric, wind, and solar power, along with natural gas and oil.
+Most importantly for our purposes, it’s far and away America’s largest nuclear energy producer.
+Its nuclear fleet generates enough energy to power 15 million homes.

 Now, before we continue, I’ll provide a brief explanation of how nuclear power works.
 It’ll demystify it a bit and allow you to visualize what happens at Constellation’s plants.